okteto/docs/src/content/index.md

 ## Key Features

 ### Development Environments
-Okteto's [Development Environments](deploy/development-environments.mdx) enable you to deploy and develop applications directly in the cloud with a single [CLI command](core/using-okteto-cli.mdx).
-Write code locally on your machine and view your changes live, deployed in a managed Kubernetes cluster **as soon as you hit save**!
+Okteto's [Development Environments](deploy/development-environments.mdx) enable you to deploy and develop applications directly in the cloud with a single [CLI command](core/using-okteto-cli.mdx) or click of a button.
+Write code locally on your machine and view your changes live, deployed in the cloud **as soon as you hit save**!
 You don't have to spend time configuring anything to do this.

 ### Automated Preview Environments
 Collaborate and share your progress with ease.
 Okteto's [Preview Environments](preview/overview.mdx) automatically generate a unique, shareable version of your application for each pull request, making code reviews, automated end-to-end testing, and stakeholder feedback a breeze.